Oxymetaphoric/milestone_project_1/README.md

      Payne's Gray:      #536B79
      Night:             #121213

-After using accessibility tools to assess the suitability of the above palette, I amended it to:
+However, after using accessibility tools to assess the suitability of the above palette, I amended it to:

      White Smoke:       #F5F5F5
      Lilac              #5C47D1